Back to Incidents

 1. Default database configurations are rarely suitable for production workloads

-2. SDN controller database requirements must be properly sized during deployment
+5. SDN controller database requirements must be properly sized during initial deployment

 6. Data plane and control plane separation provided resilience during the outage